SHL185416/MHGCDA/README.md

 ![model](https://gitee.com/l18541900/picgo/raw/master/img/202403261027391.png)

-This repository provides the Pytorch code for the work "Hierarchical Graph Contrastive Domain Adaptation for Multi-source Cross-network Node Classification" published in XXX, 202X.
+This repository provides the Pytorch code for the work "Hierarchical Graph Contrastive Domain Adaptation for Multi-source Cross-network Node Classification" published in Expert Systems with Applications, 2025.